asutermo/ComfyUI-Flux-TryOff/README.md

 Original Source: [catvton-flux](https://github.com/nftblackmagic/catvton-flux).
 I implemented their try-off inference code as ComfyUI nodes
 There's a sample workflow in [Workflow](https://github.com/asutermo/ComfyUI-Flux-TryOff/tree/main/workflow) that uses SegFormer to generate the mask for you.
 I highly recommend this approach.
 Alternatively you can provide your own!

+Please note, that this was tested with a 4080, and it's quite slow.
+You'll want a 4090 or better for performant execution as of right now.

 This uses diffusers>=0.32.0

 ![Sample](./sample.png)